jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 **PhD** – The Graduate Center, CUNY, Philosophy, June 2020

-Area of Specialization: Social and Political Philosophy
+Area of Specialization: Social and Political Philosophy; Ethics

-Areas of Competence: Philosophy, Politics, and Economics; Ethics; Philosophy of Race and Gender; Philosophy of Science
+Areas of Competence: Philosophy, Politics, and Economics; Philosophy of Race and Gender; Philosophy of Science

 **BA** – Pomona College, Philosophy, May 2012